mcelayir/mcelayir.github.io/_posts/2020-11-02-CI-CD-in-short.md

 ## Continuous Delivery

 Continuous Delivery aims to deliver the code changes to the users reliably and sustainably.
 Code changes can be new features, improvements, configuration changes, or bug fixes and the changes needs to be delivered to users as they become available.
-After changes are integrated into the main branch, the code is build and the acceptance tests run.
-If the tests pass, generated artifacts are deployed to a artifact repository where they will be available for deployment.
+After changes are integrated into the main branch, the code is built and the acceptance tests run.
+If the tests pass, generated artifacts are deployed to an artifact repository where they will be available for deployment.

 <img src="https://s3.eu-central-1.amazonaws.com/tutorial.assets/cicd-in-short/cd.png"/>

 Advantages are

-- Ensuring that product meets QA standards.
+- Ensuring that the product meets QA standards.
-- QA prodecures automatized
+- QA procedures automatized
 -  Prevent producement of faulty products

 ## Continuous Deployment